sangria-graphql/sangria-graphql.github.io/getting-started.md

 "{{site.groupId}}" %% "sangria-circe" % "{{site.version.sangria-circe}}"
 ```

-Sangria support most of available JSON libraries, so you are not limited to a specific scala JSON implementation.
+Sangria supports most of the available JSON libraries, so you are not limited to a specific scala JSON implementation.
 In the next sections we will see an example of spray-json and play-json.

 Now that we know how to define the schema and execute queries against it, let's expose it as an HTTP endpoint.